Hayasa-Azzi: Criticism of Armenian connection theory

-The mentioning of the name Armenia can only be securely dated to the 6th century BC with the Orontid kings and very little is known specifically about the people of Hayasa-Azzi per se.
+The mentioning of the name Armenia can only be securely dated to the 6th century BCE with the Orontid kings and very little is known specifically about the people of Hayasa-Azzi per se.

 Igor Diakonoff argues the pronunciation of Hayasa was probably closer to Khayasa, with an aspirated h.
 According to him, this nullifies the connection to Armenian Hay (հայ).
 Additionally, he argues that -asa cannot be an Anatolian language suffix as names with this suffix are absent in the Armenian Highlands.

 Diakonoff's criticisms have been refuted by Matiossian and others, who argue that, as Hayasa is a Hittite (or Hittite-ized) exonym applied to a foreign land, the -asa suffix can still mean "land of."
 Additionally, Khayasa can be reconciled with Hay as the Hittite h and kh phonemes are interchangeable, a feature present in certain Armenian dialects as well.